quinndiggity/hacking_slot_machines/README.md

 - Pass answer through text-to-speech engine and into hidden earpiece
 - (profit)

-The inner workings of the game are probably a little laborious, but the code to hack it is pretty cool and makes use of some neat linear algebra tricks.

 ### The game

 The game asks you a series of general knowledge questions.
 It presents you with a choice of four answers, where one is correct.
 The more you get right, the more money you build up, until you win the jackpot.